Confréries – The Brother and Sisterhoods that Promote and Defend the Foods and Wines of France.

 La Confrérie de la Chaîne des Rôtisseurs

 La Confrérie de la Chaîne des Rôtisseurs - This Confrérie, mostly just known as La Chaîne, is an international gastronomic society.
 It is based in Paris and devoted to promoting fine dining along with the camaraderie and pleasures of the table.
-La Confrérie de la Chaîne des Rôtisseurs is not, as some seem to believe an award to a great restaurant.
-The Chaîne was built upon the traditions of a historic confrérie and was re-created in 1950 by five early twentieth-century foodies including that French Prince of Gourmets, author and food critic Curnonsky.
-Today La Chaîne still brings together professionals and non-professionals from the world of fine cuisine and has many thousands of members.
+(Contrary to what some believe, La Confrérie de la Chaîne des Rôtisseurs is not an award given to a great restaurant, but rather its membership is divided into two groups: one for industry professionals and the other for amateur lovers of the Art of the Table.)

-Confrérie de la Truffe de Bou rgogne
+Confrérie de la Truffe de Bourgogne

 Confrérie des Chevaliers du Goûte Boudin